Science Undergraduate Research Experience (SURE) 2022 Conference

 - Complete your abstract and upload your consent form to the SURE Abstract Submission Page, providing all the required details, including the list of authors and their affiliations and answering all related questions detailed in this form.

-The deadline for submission is Monday, 16th May 2022.
+The extended deadline for submission is June 4th 2022.
 If your Final Year Project submission deadline is after the submission date, Project Coordinators are asked to contact the Programme Committee Chairperson.

 Your submission will be reviewed* by two experts in your field, and you and your co-authors will notified of the outcome in early July 2022.
 If accepted, you will then be advised on the dates for the submission of an updated version of your work for inclusion in the conference materials.